ironboy/react-amazing-proxy/README.md

 It automatically starts up your **api server** and the **react-development-server**.
 You run *three* servers, but with on simple command - **npm start**.

 ### npm start build &ndash; build and serve
-By writing **npm start build** you switch to *perform a production build* and serve this build instead of using the dev server, *it still proxies your **api server*** - thus no code versioning is needed on your server when you go to production.
+By writing **npm start build** you switch to *perform a production build* and serve this build instead of using the dev server. *It still proxies your **api server*** - thus no code versioning is needed on your server when you go to production.

 ### restarts your api server automatically on code changes
 It automatically watches your  **api server** source code and restarts it on changes, much like **[nodemon](https://www.npmjs.com/package/nodemon)**.